|

-We import the very best quality saffron available from Spain, Iran, and Greece.
+We import the very best quality saffron available from Spain and Greece.
 Like olive oils or wines, saffrons from different regions of the world have unique flavor and aroma components.
 The one you prefer is a matter of personal taste, but remember that new crop, properly cultivated and cured saffron from any location will be better than old, dry, or poorly cured and stored saffron.
 The moment you open a container of Bacstrom saffron, you'll experience the best there is.

 Growing regions: